Potassium is an essential mineral that the body requires for a variety of processes. Since the body can’t produce potassium, it has to come from food.

 Green bananas and green banana powder may help enhance fullness, improve constipation and diarrhea, and improve weight loss in some people (

 The banana’s convenient, natural packaging makes it an easy and nutritious way to increase your potassium intake on the go.

-Avocados are extremely nutritious, tasty and unique.
+Avocados are incredibly nutritious, tasty, and unique.

 Clams are an excellent source of potassium.
-A 100-gram (3.5-ounce) serving of clams provides 18% of the RDI (54).
+A 3-ounce serving (85 grams) of clams will provide you with 534 mg (

-Half of a filet of salmon (187 grams) provides 683 mg of potassium, or 15% of the RDI (57).
+Half of a filet of salmon (178 grams) provides 684 mg of potassium (

 The rich potassium content of salmon may make it beneficial for heart disease, as well.

 A half of a filet of salmon (178 grams) contains 684 mg of potassium as well as plenty of high quality protein, vitamins, and omega-3 fats.